sakixchy/element-clash/README.md

 ## Acknowledgement
 I would like to thank my mentor Ronan McClelland for guiding me and giving me the power to complete this project. <br>
 I would also like to thank my peers over at Slack, as usual they have been very supportive and giving me motivation.
-I really appreciate everyone who were nice and helpful towards me, not only does it make coding fun but also <br>
-make you feel a sense belonging within the community.
+I really appreciate everyone who were nice and helpful towards me, not only does it make coding fun but also make you feel a sense belonging within the community.